Gissio/radpro/docs/devices/FS2011/install.md

 ![FS2011 FTDI connection](img/fs2011-ftdi.jpg)

 * Add USB connectivity.
 You'll need: an [3.3 V USB serial converter](https://www.amazon.com/s?k=ftdi+board) and [wire-wrap](https://www.amazon.com/s?k=wirewrap+30).
-Important: never use batteries when powering from USB.
+Important: do not use batteries when powering from USB.
 Follow these instructions:
   * Set up the serial converter for 3.3 V.
   * Connect the serial converter's GND and 5V pins to the FS2011 board's 0V and 5V pads, respectively.
   * Connect the PA2 pin of the microprocessor to the serial converter's RX pin.